benthevining/Limes/README.md

 The vector operations library has several options affecting its configuration and behavior; see [its readme](libs/limes_vecops/README.md) for details.

+* LIMES_BUILD_TESTS

+Builds the Limes unit tests.
+Defaults to OFF if Limes is not the top-level directory CMake is invoked in.

+* LIMES_BUILD_DOCS

+Builds the Limes documentation.
+Defaults to OFF if Limes is not the top-level directory CMake is invoked in.

 ### Dependencies

 Limes's CMake configuration depends on [Oranges](https://github.com/benthevining/Oranges).